allora-network/alloraRAGmodel/README.md

 To add more documentation to our Allora agent, we need to add more data (in the form of embeddings) to our Pinecone database 'alloraproduction'.
 In the examples below, we split and vectorized our data/files into Pinecone using the LangChain library (though any method that adheres to the 3072 dimensions and utilizes the OpenAI text-embedding-3-large model is acceptable).
 Regardless of the library you use to split and vectorize your data, you must store it within the Pinecone database.

 Once you've added the new data embeddings to your Pinecone database, any prompt sent to your endpoint will automatically include this updated context to answer it.
-You can confirm that the embeddings have been successfully added by searching for specific key or field values—such as an ID or source—in Pinecone. (examples for github and local pdf shown below)
+You can confirm that the embeddings have been successfully added by searching for specific key or field values—such as an ID or source—in Pinecone.

+****Examples to add github files and pdf data are shown below****

 #### Notes

 chunk_size and chunk_overlap are hyperparameters that you can adjust to control how detailed the data representation is when it is searched.

 ### Example: Splitting and Vectorizing PDF

+_Load a PDF Document:_
+- It uses PyMuPDFLoader to load a PDF from a specified local path, resulting in a list of document objects.

+_Split the Document into Chunks:_
+- The loaded document is split into smaller chunks using RecursiveCharacterTextSplitter.
+This is useful for processing large texts in manageable segments.

+_Create Text Embeddings and Set Up a Vector Store:_
+- Text embeddings are generated using the OpenAIEmbeddings model, and these embeddings are then stored in a Pinecone vector store for efficient retrieval.

 ```python